 When running your own firm, one of the key measures of success is good financial health.
-When you have established a financially stable business it becomes critical to protect this position.
+When you’ve established a financially stable business, it becomes critical to protect this position.

 One of the best ways to help do this is by credit checking both suppliers and customers before you commit to doing business with them.